EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 This will produce:

 ```
-warning: non-binding let on a type that implements `Drop`
+warning: non-binding let on a type that has a destructor
   --> lint_example.rs:14:5
    |
 14 |     let _ = SomeStruct;